FZambia/centrifuge/docs/content/install.rst

     easy_install pip

-From version ``0.2.8`` there is Redis PUB/SUB support in Centrifuge.
-This means that you can run Centrifuge using Redis instead of ZeroMQ.
-In this case you can even build Centrifuge without extra dependency on ZeroMQ libraries.
+You can build Centrifuge without extra dependency on ZeroMQ libraries.

 .. code-block:: bash